Parenting and Children's Book Author

 Testing the Boundaries~What’s A Parent To Do?

 Challenging behavior in our children can be really…well, challenging!
 How do you ‘handle’ a child who suddenly refuses to wear shoes or sit in her carseat/seatbelt or eat, period?
-Here are some tips to help you regain that snuggly, loving relationship you used to enjoy before your baby became a…shudder…PERSON!
+Here are some tips to help you regain that snuggly, loving relationship you used to enjoy before your baby became a…gulp…PERSON!

 1.)
 Remove the word ‘handle’ from your parenting vocabulary entirely.
 Your child isn’t a lion to be tamed or a dog to be trained!
 He’s a person, an individual with thoughts, interests, concerns, wants, and needs that are totally separate from yours.
 Respecting him as a separate individual not only models the value we need to place on others in our homes and communities, but also sets the stage for a mutually respectful relationship in his teen years and beyond.